NatLabs/serde/readme.md

 - Users must provide a list of record keys and variant names during conversions from Motoko to other data formats due to constraints in the candid format.
 - Lack of specific syntax for conversion between `Blob`, `Principal`, and bounded `Nat`/`Int` types.
+- Cannot deserialize Tuples as they are actual types in candid.
+They are juts shorthands for records with unnamed fields.
+See https://forum.dfinity.org/t/candid-and-tuples/17800/7?u=tomijaga

 ## Running Tests